ahmadalsabagh/java-appointment/README.md

 # java-appointment
+Final Assignment for CPS209
-Java program that allows you to create an appointment, uses Swing for the GUI, focuses on OOP and Data Structures
+Java program that allows you to create an appointment with complex features uses Swing for the GUI, focuses on OOP and Data Structures